godotengine/godot-docs/engine_details/development/compiling/compiling_for_linuxbsd.rst

 After the build is completed, a new binary with a ``.llvm`` suffix will be created in the ``bin/`` folder.

-It's still recommended to use GCC for production builds as they can be compiled using link-time optimization, making the resulting binaries smaller and faster.
+It's still recommended to use GCC for production builds as it produces smaller and faster binaries for godot.

 If this error occurs: